-I suggest avoiding the very front row 11 and row 18 due to their proximity to the galley and toilets.
+I suggest avoiding the front rows 11 and 18 due to their proximity to the galley and toilets.
 Row 21 is not ideal as it is close to Premium Economy bassinet seats.

 Each seat comes with a blanket and a decent pillow.
 The Business Class amenity kit has been created by Seventy-Eight Percent, containing Jurlique products (natural lip care balm, balancing daycare dream, and citrus hand cream), anti-skid socks, eyeshade, toothbrush, toothpaste, earplugs, and monitor-cleaning cloth.